GypsyShen/react-redux-expressjs-azure-example/README.md

 * [Step 2: generate `.deployment` and `deploy.sh` in root directory](#step-2-generate-deployment-and-deploysh-in-root-directory)
 * [Step 3: configure `deploy.sh` to generate the production build of redux todos app](#step-3-configure-deploysh-to-generate-the-production-build-of-redux-todos-app)

 If you've noticed, we have to manually commit the production build of the redux app to see changes of the todos app in Azure.
 That's very inconvenient.
-The good news is that azure deployment is configurable in scripts.
-This means that we can configure the deployment scripts of azure to automatically generate the production build of the redux app before it's deployed.
+The good news is that Azure deployment is configurable in scripts.
+This means that we can configure the deployment scripts of Azure to automatically generate the production build of the redux app before it's deployed.
 However, it took me a while to figure out the reliable way to do it.
 After some effort, I found out that using Azure Web App Deployment Script Generator [[5]](#5-azure-web-app-deployment-script-generator) works:

 #### Step 1: install Azure Web App Deployment Script Generator